orman112/blog/content/blog-markdown/DRAFT_graphql-introduction/index.md

 - Fragments usually map one-to-one to different components within a UI

   - Every component within the UI will have an associated fragment in the GraphQL document
-  - The allows the different components to own **_only_** the parts of the overall data schema that they care about (Single Responsibility Principle??)
+  - This allows the different components to own **_only_** the parts of the overall data schema that they care about (Single Responsibility Principle??)

 ```javascript
 query TwoUsers($userName1: String!, $userName2: String!) {